elena-kalinina/FrankenFit/README.md

 # Franken-Fit

 Hackathon project — a sustainable second-hand fashion app.
 The user uploads photos of clothes they don't wear, a sarcastic stylist roasts each piece, the user swipes LIKE / DISLIKE, and the rejected items are recombined ("Franken-fitted") into a single new outfit using image-to-image plus image-to-video generation.
-Liked items get marketplace-ready resale listings (eBay Sandbox).
+If the user does not like it, the items get marketplace-ready resale listings (eBay Sandbox).

 <table>
   <tr>